MicroEJ/docs/VEEPortingGuide/sni.rst

 The SNI specification allows the invocation of methods from Java to C: these methods must be declared ``static`` ``native`` methods, and the parameters must be base types or array of base types.
-These native methods are used in Java as standard Java methods.
+These native methods are used in Java code as standard Java methods.

 Example: